isaacg11/starterTemplate-Query-Object/README.md

 ```
 3) **Establish query search**
 - Go to your Stamplay editor and go to the **Data** section.
 Then go to **Objects**
-- Establish what object(s) in the collection your going to query by looking at it's property **names & values**.
+- Establish which object(s) in the collection your going to query by looking at it's property **names & values**.

 4) **Query Object**
 ```